samuel/kokki/docs/index.rst

 Overview
 ========

-In order to give us some additional, hideously cute terminology with which to refer to the various organizational pieces of a Kokki setup, I'm (ssteinerX, blame me) coining the term ``Kitchen`` to refer to a collection of Kokki configuration files and associated cookbooks, recipes, providers, and resources.
+A ``Kitchen`` to refer to a collection of Kokki configuration files and associated cookbooks, recipes, providers, and resources.

 .. todo:: Make a command line utility/option to set up a new Kitchen with a
           reasonable default setup including pointing at the main Kokki cookbook